ArataKagan/Drug-discovery-app/README.md

 This is a medicine discovery app built with React to fetch medicine information from OpenFDA API's Drug API Endpoint. <br />

 The app utilizes axios library to make HTTP requests to the API endpoint and retrieves medicine brand name, marketing status, dosage form and route.
-The retrieved data is displayed on React Table which is a UI library made for displaying in tabular data format. <br />
+The retrieved data is displayed on React Table which is a table display UI library. <br />
-Please check out the live site [here](https://drug-checker-app.herokuapp.com/).

-**I'm hosting the live site on Heroku's free plan.
+Please check out the live site [here](https://drug-checker-app.herokuapp.com/). **(I'm hosting the live site on Heroku's free plan.
 It takes about 10 seconds to open the site.
-If the application error pops up, please refresh the browser.**
+If the application error pops up, please refresh the browser.)**

 ## Built With